andrlange/spring-resilience/Readme.md

 ![Config](images/config-example.png)

 ## Run Containers such as DB, Zipkin etc.
-Run PostgreSQL, PG-Admin, Zipkin Server, Prometheus and Grafana
+Run PostgreSQL, PG-Admin, Zipkin Server, Zookeper, Kafka, Prometheus and Grafana

 To run all the services you can just use the docker-compose.yaml file to start all services.